Skip to content

 Poland type A work permit

-5. Late submission or work permits processing delays
+5. Late documents submission or work permits processing delays

 How to avoid this mistake: